krisvanrens/nexus-lang/README.md

 - Add `loop` expression?
 This will also require `break` and `continue` (which would be nice anyway..).
 - What is the difference between the front- and backend API?
 Is there a difference at all?
 What are the needs for a visualization tool vs. those of the component network integration itself?
 - Tool idea: Nexus to Graphviz Dot description.
+- Example integrations and implementations.
+Nexus to Rust library, Nexus to C++ library etc.

 ## FAQ